 “My feelings are, if they never wanted me out in the first place, why’d they let me out?”
 Kurina asked of the earlier parole decision during a telephone interview from the Danville Correctional Center.

 Before being paroled the first time, Kurina said he thought he would be in prison for the rest of his life.
 When he garnered the votes to be released in 1993, he had spent half his life behind bars, and even married in prison.
 After his release, the couple settled with her son in Springfield, where Kurina later started a home repair business.

 They had a son together, and lived for years without incident.
 But things became rocky in the marriage and Kurina began drinking more.

 He was convicted of a misdemeanor driving under the influence, and he and his wife divorced.
 She later filed a restraining order against him.
 He enrolled in a substance abuse treatment program and moved to Indiana, where his mother lived.

-But months later, a neighbor recognized tools that Kurina had sold to him as having been stolen from his nephew.
+But months earlier, a neighbor recognized tools that Kurina had sold to him as having been stolen from his nephew.
 Kurina maintains he did not know they were stolen, but this incident led to his arrest and return to prison.

 For several years after his rearrest, Kurina received no votes for his parole.
 Three times, board members delayed his next hearing for three years.
 In 2015, he had some hope: four board members — Aurthur Mae Perkins, Edith Crigler, Daryl Jones and Vonetta Harris — voted in support of his release, and the board permitted Kurina to apply again in a year.